-The planetary hours were known in the Arab tradition as an-nawātil (sing. an-nātīl), that is “the measures,” although such an Arabic word has been hardly found in the Arabic literary sources.
-It is remarkable that the word an-nawātil is used in the description of the planetary hour system in some
+The planetary hours were known in the Arab tradition as an-nawātil (sing. an-nātīl), “the measures,” although such an Arabic word has been hardly found in Arabic literary sources.
+Remarkably, the word an-nawātil is used in the description of the planetary hour system in some

-The planetary hours system was adopted in the horoscope compilation “The Book of the Balance of the Hours”.
+The planetary hours system was adopted in the horoscope compilation “The Book of the Balance of the Hours.”

-In any way, it was the ancient Egyptian astrology that influenced the development of the Babylonian and the Greco-Roman astrology.
-The Egyptian astrology had a system of 36 decans, which were divided into three groups of 12 hours each.
+In any way, ancient Egyptian astrology influenced the development of Babylonian and Greco-Roman astrology.
+Egyptian astrology had a system of 36 decans divided into three groups of 12 hours each.
 The decans represented the positions of fixed stars.
-As a result, the ancient Egyptian astrologers believed that the sky was divided into 36 sectors, which were associated with the 36 decans.
+As a result, the ancient Egyptian astrologers believed that the sky was divided into 36 sectors associated with the 36 decans.

 The main source of our knowledge about the influence of the planets on the people is the work of the Greek astrologer Valens.
 He described the influence of the planets in his work “Mantissa”.

-The work by Ptolemy “Tetrabiblos” was widely known in Arab and medieval Europe.
+The work by Ptolemy, “Tetrabiblos,” was widely known in Arab and medieval Europe.
 Ptolemy’s work described the influence of the planets on the people.
 In his work, Ptolemy described the effects of the planets as follows:

 It should be noted that the order of the planets in the table is different from the modern one.
 In ancient astronomy, the order of the planets was different.
 First, the Moon and Sun were the planets.
 Then, they were replaced by Venus, Mercury, Mars, Jupiter, and Saturn.
-The Ptolemaic table had been developed in the Hellenistic period, and its authors did not know about the order of the planets in the modern sense.
+The Ptolemaic table was developed in the Hellenistic period, and its authors did not know about the order of the planets in the modern sense.

-The planetary hours system was widely used in horoscopes.
-The Babylonian astrologer-priest Marduk mentioned the planetary hours in his horoscope compilation “The Book of the Balance of the Hours”.
+- The planetary hours system was widely used in horoscopes.
+The Babylonian astrologer-priest Marduk mentioned the planetary hours in his horoscope compilation “The Book of the Balance of the Hours.”

-The Roman astrologer Vettius Valens used the planetary hours in his work “Mantissa”.
+- The Roman astrologer Vettius Valens used the planetary hours in his work “Mantissa.”

-- The Syrian astrologer-priest Johannes Kamateros used the planetary hours in his work “The Canons”.
+- The Syrian astrologer-priest Johannes Kamateros used the planetary hours in his work “The Canons.”

-The horoscope compilation “Vigiliae Christianae” in 1520.
+- The German astrologer Henricus Cornelius Agrippa wrote the horoscope compilation “Vigiliae Christianae” in 1520.
 This horoscope compilation includes the planetary hours.

 - the horoscopes by the German astrologer and astronomer Reinhold.
 He used the planetary hours in the horoscope compilation “Variae observationes” in 1550.

 - the horoscopes by the German Johannes Stöffler.
 He wrote the horoscope compilation “De Astronomia” in 1552.

 - a horoscope by the English astrologer William Lilly.
-He wrote a horoscope compilation “Christian Astrology” in London in 1647.
+He wrote a horoscope compilation, “Christian Astrology,” in London in 1647.

-The planetary hours system is mentioned in medieval necrology.
+- The planetary hours system is mentioned in medieval necrology.
 There are necrologies of the astrologer-priest Johann Stöffler and the necrologies of the German astrologer Michael Maier from the 16th century.
 These necrologies mention the planetary hours.

 - the horoscopes by the French astrologer Jacques Firmicus Maternus.
-He wrote a horoscope compilation “Mathesis” (1540).
+He wrote a horoscope compilation, “Mathesis” (1540).